simmosoonsein/slotGame/README.md

 5. Checks that player will get random win
 6. Check that in case of no win message is not shown
 7. Check that in case of no balance reels won't spin
+8. Check that correct amount is paid after win

 ## Setup:
 * Install [Node](http://nodejs.org)